atinfo/awesome-test-automation/python-test-automation.md

     * [gocept.selenium](https://pypi.python.org/pypi/gocept.selenium) - An API for the Selenium remote control that is suited for writing tests and integrates this with your test suite for any WSGI, Plone, Zope 2, ZTK, or Grok application.
     * [webium](https://github.com/wgnet/webium) - A Page Object pattern implementation library for Python
     * [robotframework-anywherelibrary](https://github.com/luisxiaomai/robotframework-anywherelibrary) - A cross platform(desktop browser,android,ios) testing library for Robot Framework that leverages the Selenium 2(WebDriver) libraries internally to control a web browser and appium as mobile test automation framework for use with native and hybrid app.
     * [robotframework-pageobjects](https://github.com/ncbi/robotframework-pageobjects) - Nice implementation of the Page Object pattern with robotframework and selenium, that can work even outside of robotframework.
-More on this [blog post](http://kahunacohen.com/2014/12/03/new-testing-paradigm-robotframework-pageobjects/)
     * [elementium](https://github.com/actmd/elementium) - jQuery-style syntactic sugar for highly reliable automated browser testing in Python
     * [slickqa](http://www.slickqa.com/webdriver/python/) - The slick-webdriver-python project is a wrapper around the python webdriver client bindings.
     * [selene](https://github.com/yashaka/selene/) - Concise UI tests in Python + Ajax support + PageObjects + Widgets